fgladisch/angular-seed/README.md

 ## What is this?

-My personal "Angular seed" (a template for angular projects).
+A very minimalistic "Angular seed" (a template for angular projects).

 ## What is included?